Step 1: Determine whether there are graduate faculty working in your area of interest

 Step 3: Check Graduate School requirements and deadlines

-Applications and all supporting documents must be received on or before the NCSU Graduate School priority deadlines.
+Applications and all supporting documents must be received on or before the NC State Graduate School priority deadlines.
 International applicants typically have earlier deadlines to allow time to process necessary visa documentation.
 Applicants applying for financial aid usually have earlier deadlines, too.

 Step 4: Prepare your application materials